-- 3.56 Several other initiatives have the potential to boost the supply of windfalls in the next five years and over the Local Plan period, including: - the Community Housing Fund will be used to provide new affordable housing in the District, which will likely be windfalls; - the Brownfield Register, which is reviewed annually.
-This can boost windfall delivery by giving 'Permission in Principle' to suitable brownfield sites; - Permission in principle for non-major development may also be applied for as of I June 2018, which further incentivises windfall developments; - the Self-Build Register, which puts landowners with self-build plots in contact with people or groups who are interested in building their own home.
-The resulting developments will likely be windfalls; and - the Starter Homes Scheme, which will soon be launched by the Government.
-It will offer a 20% discount to first time buyers of new build properties.
-This is likely to stimulate house building and could provide further incentives to deliver windfalls. - Cotswold District Council's Corporate Strategy (2020-2024) aims to deliver more affordable homes, particularly social rented homes.
+- 3.61 Several other initiatives have the potential to boost the supply of windfalls in the next five years and over the Local Plan period, including: - The Community Housing Fund26 will be used to provide new affordable housing in the District, which will likely be windfalls; - The Brownfield Register27, which is reviewed annually.
+This can boost windfall delivery by giving 'Permission in Principle' to suitable brownfield sites; - Permission in Principle for non-major development may also be applied for as of I June 2018, which further incentivises windfall developments; - The Self-Build Register28, which puts landowners with self-build plots in contact with people or groups who are interested in building their own home.
+The resulting developments will likely be windfalls; and - The First Homes Scheme29 has been introduced, which enables first time buyers to by a market house at a minimum discount of 30% and potentially up to 50%.
+The latter appears something CDC can insist on if it so wishes and expecially so in those areas with high prices. - Cotswold District Council's Corporate Strategy (2020-2024)30 aims to deliver more affordable homes, particularly social rented homes.
 The Council is taking a proactive approach in housing delivery and is working in partnership with a Registered Provider to deliver more affordable homes.
 This includes delivery on sites not allocated in the Local Plan, which would be delivered as windfalls.